haflinger/portis-sdk/README.md

 **Required**: ```true```

-The API Key of your dApp, provided in the Portis dashboard.
+The API Key of your dApp, provided in the Portis dashboard after registering your dApp.

+When running your dApp on localhost, Portis does not require the API Key.

 ### ```network```
 **Type:** `String`